Shared Lexical Task Representations Explain Behavioral Variability In LLMs: Experiments and Results

 \subsubsection{Code Generation Tasks}

 For free form generation, we test lexical task representation mechanisms on a code generation task, using Python and JavaScript coding problems from the HumanEval-X dataset~\citep{zheng2024codegeex}.
-First, we identify lexical task heads corresponding to ``Python'' and another set of heads corresponding to ``JavaScript''.
+First, we identify ``Python'' and ``JavaScript'' lexical task heads with the criterion described in \S\ref{par: lexical-task-heads}: at least 1 of the top 10 decoded tokens match a set of task-descriptive terms.
+These terms include single-token words (e.g., ``python'', ``javascript'') and their close variants, such as those with modified capitalization or special symbols (e.g., ``\_python'').
 Table~\ref{table:coding_heads} shows examples of decoded lexical task head outputs.

 \begin{CJK*}{UTF8}{gbsn}

 \end{CJK*}

 To validate the causal role of the identified lexical task heads, we activate the identified lexical task heads to test if we can steer the model to generate code in a specific programming language.
 We find that the steering effect depends on the activation strength (scaling factor) applied.
 For instance, when ``Python’’ heads are activated with a moderate scaling factor, the model switches from generating JavaScript to Python code, generating corresponding Python completions 90\% of the time.
 When the scaling factor is small, the model continues to generate Javascript code matching the prompt.
 When the scaling factor is too strong, the model's generation deteriorates to repeating "Python Python".
 We include detailed analysis of code generation tasks in Appendix~\ref{app:code generation}.